DavidStewartLDN/engineerIq-prototype/src/pages/team/index.md

 title: Engineer iQ
 heading: Our team at Engineer iQ
 description: >-
-  Here at Engineer iQ we have a team with a wide range of experience to help our clients with any and all questions they may have.
-We have a great wealth of experience across the Dairy, Food & Beverage Industry and we are ready to help you with the continuous improvement and new projects.
+  Here at Engineer iQ we have a great team with a wide range of experience to help our clients with any and all questions they may have.
+We have a wealth of knowledge within the Dairy, Food & Beverage Industry and we are ready to help you with continuous improvement and new projects.
 people:
   profiles:
     - image: /img/Andrew-Lyons.png